2016 6 Hours of Spa-Francorchamps: Background

 After being unable to win the previous running of the 6 Hours of Spa-Francorchamps, Dumas said that Porsche had to be focused, remain calm, and ensure the team did not make any mistakes.
 Brendon Hartley, driving the No. 1 Porsche 919 Hybrid, said he was looking forward to racing the circuit because it is one of his favourite tracks and spoke of his feeling it would be a good race for him and his teammates.
 He also stated that he felt that his defence of the World Drivers' Championship would be revived at the track following his disqualification from the Silverstone event.
 Toyota No. 5 car co-driver Anthony Davidson said that the race would give them an indication of the segments that needed focus on before heading to Le Mans and was looking forward to competing at Spa-Francorchamps.
 Having missed the previous year's running of the event due to injury, Kazuki Nakajima was pleased to return to the circuit and spoke of his belief that the race would be better than Silverstone.

 Due to the configuration of the Circuit de Spa-Francorchamps, with its high average speed and abundance of elevation change, the teams all set up their cars to produce the maximum amount of downforce possible and to have the least amount of drag available.
 Toyota, however, opted to use a high-downforce specification which gave them have an advantage in the track's second sector.
-The teams tested the aerodynamic changes in a two-day testing session at the Ciudad del Motor de Aragón in April where they learned more about the package and better understood how they operated.
+The teams tested the aerodynamic changes in a two-day testing session at the MotorLand Aragón in April where they learned more about the package and better understood how they operated.
 Aston Martin were allowed to decrease the minimum weight of their cars by 20 kg, making it the lightest vehicle in LMGTE Pro, and Ford Chip Ganassi Team were granted permission to increase their refuelling restrictor by 4.5 mm which allowed for faster refuelling pit stops.